The Beethoven Room

 Lobkowicz Palace, January 13th, 2020

-Several of Beethoven’s works are displayed, including the first printed edition of printed edition of Symphony no. 3 (Eroica); and the original manuscripts (with autograph alterations and corrections by the composer himself) for String Quartets, op.
+Several of Beethoven’s works are displayed, including the first printed edition of Symphony no. 3 (Eroica); and the original manuscripts (with autograph alterations and corrections by the composer himself) for String Quartets, op.
 18,

 Symphony no. 4, and Symphony no. 5.